Migrate to a General Purpose or I/O server

 After you know which data will be copied to your system disk and which will be copied to an attached disk, plan the size of the new server and its additional volumes (if any) accordingly.

 Create the destination server

 When you create the destination server, consider your storage requirements as well as your memory, CPU, and network requirements.

 If you have more data than will fit on the new server’s system disk, decide whether you want to use one or more data disks (I/O flavor only), or attach Cloud Block Storage volumes to the server.

 When choosing the size of your server, consider your current needs and any scaling you might need to do in the future.

 Alternatively, you might plan your environment to use horizontal scaling, where more than one server runs your application, with a load balancer managing traffic to the different servers.
 Horizontal scaling might not work with all applications, but after it is set up, you can easily add or remove servers to account for fluctuating load requirements.

 Note: If you are currently using Performance servers, please note that the data disks are not captured when you create an image.
 To back up data disks you must rely on Rackspace Cloud Backup or a similar file-based backup approach.
 If you want your additional storage to be more portable or need to be able to take data snapshots, consider adding one or more Cloud Block Storage volumes to the new server.

 Format and configure any Cloud Block Storage volumes or data disks

 After you create your server, prepare any attached data disks or Cloud Block Storage volumes by formatting them and configuring the system to use them.

-If you’ve attached Cloud Block Storage volumes, see the Prepare Your Cloud Block Storage Volume article for more information.
+If you’ve attached Cloud Block Storage volumes, see Prepare your Cloud Block Storage volume for more information.